OneMain Holdings (OMF) Received its Third Buy in a Row

-After Piper Sandler and Northland Securities gave OneMain Holdings (NYSE: OMF) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
-Analyst Michael Kaye maintained a Buy rating on OneMain Holdings today.
-The company’s shares closed last Tuesday at $23.02.
+After Northland Securities and Wells Fargo gave OneMain Holdings (NYSE: OMF) a Buy rating last month, the company received another Buy, this time from Piper Sandler.
+Analyst Kevin Barker maintained a Buy rating on OneMain Holdings today and set a price target of $39.00.
+The company’s shares closed last Wednesday at $26.15.

+According to TipRanks.com, Barker is a 4-star analyst with an average return of 4.4% and a 60.6% success rate.
+Barker covers the Financial sector, focusing on stocks such as Santander Consumer USA, Capital One Financial, and Cherry Hill Mortgage.

-Currently, the analyst consensus on OneMain Holdings is a Strong Buy with an average price target of $41.42, representing an 86.2% upside.
+OneMain Holdings has an analyst consensus of Strong Buy, with a price target consensus of $37.58, which is a 54.6% upside from current levels.
 In a report issued on April 20, Northland Securities also assigned a Buy rating to the stock with a $40.00 price target.

 See today’s analyst top recommended stocks >>